cogentcore/cogent/README.md

 # TODO:

-* only move should use bbox -- reshape just use snappoint and then compute delta from there

-* show selected path node in diff color..  red?
+* show selected path node in diff color..  red?  node sel map

 * path set point: change all other points in opposite delta to compensate